 In our house pretzels have their own food group.
 We have also used pretzels in desserts like my chocolate-covered pretzel rods or my Strawberry Pretzel Salad.

-Now, normally when you make pretzels you have to do the whole boil them in water and then bake them thing, but for this recipe, she didn't do that at all.
-She simply skipped that step of boiling them and they still turned out great.
+Now, normally when you make pretzels, you have to do the whole boil them in water and then bake them, but for this recipe, we didn't do that at all.
+Skip that step of boiling them and they still turn out great.

 How to Make Easy Baked Pretzel Twists